Yasir-AL-Shabanah/holbertonschool-higher_level_programming/python-classes/README.md

-Python - Classes and Objects (tasks 0..6)
+Python - Classes and Objects

+This folder contains basic class exercises for Square.
+Each module/class/method includes a clear docstring (purpose explained), files are executable, and lines follow pycodestyle (<=79 chars).